 Begins on the sole of the foot and runs up the inner leg and central torso.
-Ending under the collarbone
+Ends under the collarbone

 Triple Burner Meridian (TB)

 Runs from the tip of the ring finger up the centre of the back of the arm.
-Ending at the collarbone (also known as Triple Warmer TW / Triple Energiser TE or San Jiao)
+Up the side of the neck and around the ear.
+Ends at the outer tip of the eyebrow.
+(Also known as Triple Warmer TW / Triple Energiser TE or San Jiao)

 Large Intestine Meridian (LI)

 Runs from the index fingertip up the top edge of the back of the arm.
 Across the shoulder and up the throat.
-Ending just below the nose
+Ends just below the nose on opposite side

 Heart Meridian (HT)

 Starts near the armpit and runs down the lower edge of the inner arm.
-Ending at the tip of the little finger
+Ends at the tip of the little finger

 Bladder Meridian (BL or UB)